Forecast-it/API/sections/milestones.md

 ## Delete milestone

-* `DELETE /projects/{projectId}/milestones/{milestoneId}` - Deletes a milestone.
-Does not delete cards in the milestone.
+-  `DELETE /projects/{projectId}/milestones/{milestoneId}` - Deletes a milestone.
+Does not delete tasks in the milestone.

 ### Sample JSON request

 DELETE https://api.forecast.it/api/v1/projects/1/milestones/1